keeferrourke/gassist-disabler/README.md

 6. Your repo should be cloned into [Magisk-Modules-Repo](https://github.com/Magisk-Modules-Repo), and you should receive an email to become the collaborator of that repo so you can edit it in the future.

 ## Notes
-1. (Windows aware!!)
-This git repo is configured to force Unix endlines on all necessary files.
-The line endings on these files should remain the Unix format.
-Please use advanced text editors like Sublime, Atom, Notepad++ etc. to edit the text files
 2. In `module.prop`, `version` is any string you like, so any fancy version name (e.g. ultra-beta-v0.0.0.1) is allowed.
 However, `versionCode` **MUST** be an integer.
 The value is used for version comparison.
 2. Make sure your module ID **doesn't contain any spaces**.
 3. (For repo developers) Magisk Manager monitors all repo's `master` branch.
 So any changes to the branch `master` will be reflected to all users immediately.
 If you are working on an update for a module, please work on another branch, make sure it works, and then merge the changes back to `master`.